-The Fountainhead Press V Series is a new collection of single-topic readers that offer a comprehensive look at some of today’s most pressing issues.
+The Fountainhead Press V Series is a collection of single-topic readers that offer a comprehensive look at some of today’s most pressing issues.
 Designed to give writing students a more nuanced introduction to public discourse, the books feature invention, research, and writing prompts that can be adapted to nearly any kind of college writing class.

 Green